 Oregon Philanthropist Duncan Campbell releases new biography.
-Friends of the Children founder shares details of a dark childhood and what drives him to support thousands of at-risk youth.
+Friends of the Children founder shares details of a dark childhood and what drives him to support thousands of children who face multiple systemic obstacles.

-Portland, Ore., July 12, 2016 / PRNewswire / Duncan Campbell, founder of Campbell Global, has released a biography.
-Published by Ampelon, "The Art of Being There" chronicles Campbell's harrowing childhood, his rise to college graduate to multimillionaire to social entrepreneur, and how he came to found Friends of the Children, a not-for-profit organization that breaks the cycle of generational poverty for the most at-risk children.
+PORTLAND, Ore. – PRNewswire / Duncan Campbell, the founder of Campbell Global, has released a biography.
+Published by Ampelon, "The Art of Being There" chronicles Campbell's harrowing childhood, his rise to college graduate to multimillionaire to social entrepreneur, and how he came to found Friends of the Children, a not-for-profit organization that breaks the cycle of generational poverty for the children who face multiple systemic obstacles.

 "Most people think I had a great mentor growing up, and that's why I started the program, but it was because I didn't have one that I knew how important a Friend could be," said Campbell.

-What makes Friends' model uniquely effective is that mentors, or Friends, are full-time salaried professionals who are matched with kindergarteners facing the highest risks.
+What makes Friends' model uniquely effective is that mentors called Friends are full-time salaried professionals who are matched with kindergarteners who face multiple systemic obstacles.
 Friends maintain relationships with the children through high school graduation, no matter what.

 A recent independent study provides proof of the model's positive impact.
 Every dollar invested in Friends of the Children returns more than $7 of benefit to the community.
 That represents a return of nearly $900,000 over the lifetime of each child in the program.